riejohnson/cfg-gan/README.md

 **_FAQ_**
 Q. Do you have a tensorflow or pyTorch version of this code?
-A. No.  Please let me know if you've made one.
+A. Yes.
+There is a [pyTorch version](http://github.com/riejohnson/cfg-gan-pt).

 Q. Is there a python wrapper for this code?
 A. No.  Instead, you have shell scripts (`test/*.sh`).
 The network architecture and training/generation parameters can be changed by changing the shell scripts.

 Q. Why C++?
 A. For historical reasons.
 But don't worry, you don't have to read it if you just want to use this code.
+Also, there is a [pyTorch version](http://github.com/riejohnson/cfg-gan-pt).

 Q. I just want to see your xICFG implementation as a reference for developing my own code for doing xICFG.
 Which source file should I look at?
-A. Please see "Source code" in [doc/info.md](doc/info.md).
+A. Please see "Source code" in [doc/info.md](doc/info.md) or see `cfggan.py` of the [pyTorch version](http://github.com/riejohnson/cfg-gan-pt).

 **_Data Source_**: The data files included here or downloaded by the scripts here